Classic Trial Preview, Tips, Runners & Trends (Classic Trial Day)

 3. Bangkok (2:09.43) in 2019

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Classic Trial next time out, then you would have backed a total of 3 winners.
-Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -8.87.
-Ahead of the 2026 Classic Trial, why not head over to the racing predictions for tips on other races today?
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -9.87.
+Remember to use the racing predictions along with the information on this page to find a bet on the 2026 Classic Trial.

-When looking over the past 20 renewals, a time of 2:06.70 was set by Berlin Tango in 2020, which is the quickest time over that period.
-The runner was trained by Andrew Balding and ridden by David Probert.
-The slowest winning time was set in 2012 when Imperial Monarch won in a time of 2:27.86, booked to ride was Joseph O'Brien by the trainer A P O'Brien.
+When looking over the past 20 renewals, a time of 2:06.70 was set by Berlin Tango in 2020, trained by Andrew Balding and ridden by David Probert, which is the quickest time over that period.
+The slowest winning time was set in 2012 when Imperial Monarch won in a time of 2:27.86 for trainer A P O'Brien, who booked Joseph O'Brien in the saddle.

 What the expert says...